icflorescu/sublime-better-coffeescript/README.md

 The `await` and `defer` keywords are properly highlighted and `iced`/`icake` are used instead of `coffee`/`cake` commands.

-I'll do my best to keep this fork in sync with the original repository.

-If you find this fork useful, please consider endorsing me on Coderwall.
-Thanks :-)
+I'll do my best to keep this fork in sync with the original repository; if you find it useful, please consider endorsing me on Coderwall:

 [![endorse](https://api.coderwall.com/icflorescu/endorsecount.png)](https://coderwall.com/icflorescu)

+Thanks, and don't forget to support [Logan Howlett](https://github.com/aponxi), the author of the original [sublime-better-coffeescript](https://github.com/aponxi/sublime-better-coffeescript) package :-)

 Original [sublime-better-coffeescript](https://github.com/aponxi/sublime-better-coffeescript) README: